Riemannian Acceleration with Preconditioning for symmetric eigenvalue problems: Introduction

+with $\nu_{\min}$ and $\nu_{\max}$ representing the smallest and largest eigenvalues of $B^{-1}A$, respectively.
+Here, $B$ serves as a preconditioner for $A$, while $\lambda_{2}$ and $\lambda_{n}$ are the second-smallest and the largest eigenvalues of $M^{-1}A$, respectively.
+The notation ``$\approx$'' indicates that higher-order terms are ignored, as will be discussed later in \cref{rmkPEVP}.
+Compared with the sharp estimation of PSD method \cite{Argentati2017} as

+RAP improves the exponent of the dominant term $\frac{1-\lambda_{1}/\lambda_{2}}{\nu_{\max}/\nu_{\min}+1}$, which is close to $0$ for challenging problems, from $1$ to $1/2$ when ignoring higher-order terms.
+Moreover, the convergence rate \cref{introrate} is essentially same as the conjecture for LOPCG in \cite[(5.5)]{Knyazev2001}, whose sharpness of exponent is verified in numerical experiments in \cite{Knyazev2001}.

-$\nu_{\min}$ and $\nu_{\max}$ are the smallest and largest eigenvalues of the matrix pencil $(A,B)$, respectively, and $B$ is the preconditioner for $A$, $\lambda_{2}$ and $\lambda_{n}$ are the second smallest and the largest eigenvalues of $(A,M)$, respectively.
-Compared with previous results on preconditioned eigensolvers, the acceleration property of RAP is proved.
-For better understanding our theoretical results, we consider a specific example, \ie solving elliptic eigenvalue problems with Schwarz preconditioners, in section~4.
-When the overlapping or non-overlapping domain decomposition method is applied, with sufficiently small coarse mesh size $H$, the asymptotic rate of convergence as
+To facilitate a deeper comprehension of our theoretical findings, in Section~5, we explore a specific example, \ie solving elliptic eigenvalue problems with Schwarz preconditioners.
+When the overlapping or non-overlapping domain decomposition method is applied, with sufficiently small coarse mesh size $H$, the rate of convergence is established as

-is proved, where $C_{\text{RAP}}$ is a constant independent of the coarse and fine mesh sizes and the eigenvalues gaps.
+where $C_{\text{RAP}}$ is a constant independent of the coarse and fine mesh sizes and the eigenvalues gaps.
 Compared with the rate of convergence for the PSD method as